TreeHacks/hackpack-react-native/README.md

 ### Lists

 1. Now, let's create a list of items.
-Let's create a new component in a new `components/` folder named `list-item.component.jsx`.
+Let's create a new component in a called `list-item.component.jsx`.
 This will be the list item component of our app.
 Let's create a list item component.

 ```jsx
 import { View, Text, StyleSheet } from 'react-native';